Older Adults’ Service (Chiltern & South)

 Older Adults’ Service COVID-19 Update

-From 1st June 2021, we are providing face-to-face ‘bubble’ groups for current service users on Tuesdays and Thursdays.
+From 1st June 2021, we are providing face-to-face ‘bubble’ groups for current and new service users on Tuesdays, Wednesdays and Thursdays.

 The waiting lists for our Park and Pippin Clubs, which are run by our Older Adults’ Service, are open for referrals.

 We are continuing to provide remote services for those who choose not to attend the ‘bubble’ groups.
 This includes phone calls to our service users and carers as well as sending out monthly reminiscence activities/newsletters/care packages.
 We are also providing activities via Zoom.